eramirez1905/test1/BREEZE.rst

   ####################################################################################################

-  usage: breeze [FLAGS] [COMMAND] -- <EXTRA_ARGS>
+  Usage: breeze [FLAGS] [COMMAND] -- <EXTRA_ARGS>

-  By default the script enters the  CI container and drops you to bash shell, but you can choose one of the commands to run specific actions instead.
+  By default the script enters IT environment and drops you to bash shell, but you can choose one of the commands to run specific actions instead.
 Add --help after each command to see details:

   Commands without arguments: